IBM/ngo-collaboration-using-blockchain/README.md

  - In this repository,
     * [Network setup](https://github.com/IBM/ngo-collaboration-using-blockchain/tree/master/blockchain-network-on-kubernetes): configuration files and scripts to deploy Hyperledger Fabric network using Kubernetes on IBM Cloud.
-    * [Client code using Fabric Java SDK](https://github.com/IBM/ngo-collaboration-using-blockchain/tree/master/fabric-java-sdk-app): Application code built using Fabric Java SDK to invoke and query chaincode on the hyperledger fabric network.
-The operations are exposed for ReST APIs for other applications to consume.
+    * [Client code using Fabric Java SDK](https://github.com/IBM/ngo-collaboration-using-blockchain/tree/master/fabric-java-sdk-app): application code built using Fabric Java SDK to invoke and query chaincode on the hyperledger fabric network.
+The operations are exposed as ReST APIs for other applications to consume.
-    * [Web application code](https://github.com/IBM/ngo-collaboration-using-blockchain/tree/master/webapp): NodeJS based application code to render UI and integrates with the ReST APIs exposed by the client application.
+    * [Web application code](https://github.com/IBM/ngo-collaboration-using-blockchain/tree/master/webapp): NodeJS based application code to render UI and integrates with the ReST APIs exposed by the client application built on Fabric Java SDK.

 ## 2. Deploy Hyperledger Fabric Network using Kubernetes on IBM Cloud